ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

   * Refactoring figures and examples to be built from a common set across all three documents
   * Move single-use example appendix from JWP to JPA
+  * Change algorithm from "BBS-DRAFT-5" to "BBS", and from "BBS-PROOF-DRAFT-5" to "BBS-PROOF"
+  * Update BBS ciphersuite ID to "BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_"

   -03